Pentecost: important feast day because it is considered the “birth of the church.”

 In the history of the Church, a theological dispute has arisen between the Catholic and Orthodox Churches over the interpretation of this outpouring of the Holy Spirit: Does the Holy Spirit proceed from God the Father alone or also from His Son (Latin: “filioque”)?
 According to the Catholic understanding, the outpouring of the Holy Spirit is also understood as a work of Christ.
 Acts 2:33 says: “Having been lifted up by the right hand of God, and having received from the Father the promised Holy Spirit, he poured him out, as you see and hear.”
 There is a theological dispute between the two denominations over this point.

-In the artistic representations of the descent of the Holy Spirit, there are, on the one hand, the mentioned tongues of fire, but also, the dove is a famous symbol.
-It is explicitly mentioned in the Gospel of Luke, at the baptism of Jesus: “And the Holy Spirit descended visibly on him in the form of a dove, and a voice from heaven said, ‘You are my beloved Son; with you I am well pleased'” (Luke 3:22).
+In the artistic representations of the descent of the Holy Spirit, there are, on the one hand, the mentioned tongues of fire, but also the dove, a famous symbol.
+It is explicitly mentioned in the Gospel of Luke at the baptism of Jesus: “And the Holy Spirit descended visibly on him in the form of a dove, and a voice from heaven said, ‘You are my beloved Son; with you I am well pleased'” (Luke 3:22).
 In ancient times, the dove was the symbol of humility and innocence.
-People assumed that the dove had no gall and was free from all evil and bitterness.
+People assumed the dove had no gall and was free from all evil and bitterness.
 Later, the Holy Spirit was also depicted as human, but Pope Urban VII forbade this depiction in the 17th century.

-The feast of Pentecost is not only the high feast celebrating the coming of the Holy Spirit but also the conclusion of the Easter season.
+The feast of Pentecost is a high feast celebrating the coming of the Holy Spirit and the conclusion of the Easter season.
 In the nine days between Ascension Day and Pentecost, prayers are said for the coming of the Holy Spirit in the so-called Pentecost Novena.
 There is also a biblical reference to this: Acts 1:12ff.
 Reports that the disciples of Jesus, with Mary, the mother of Jesus, and other members of the early Christian community, went to Jerusalem after the Ascension of Jesus to remain there in prayer.

 Customs and rituals